LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	`logtalk_tester.sh` shell script using the `-f xunit` or `-f xunit_net_v2` command-line options

-- `logtalk_doclet.sh`
+- `logtalk_doclet.sh` and `logtalk_doclet.ps1`
-	shell script for automating running doclets in the current directory and recursively in all its sub-directories by scanning for either `doclet.lgt` or `doclet.logtalk` files;
+	Bash shell script and PowerShell script for automating running doclets in the current directory and recursively in all its sub-directories by scanning for either `doclet.lgt` or `doclet.logtalk` files;
 	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
 	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and